-- Protecting your company's assets in dealings with your employees and other third parties - confidentiality and non-compete agreements. - Protecting your company by keeping its corporate records in order. - Protecting your assets in partnership relationships buying and selling, shareholder agreements and life changing events.
+- I. Protecting your company by keeping its corporate records in order. - II.
+Protecting your company's assets in dealings with your employees and other third parties - trade secrets, and confidentiality and non-compete agreements. - III.
+Protecting your assets in ownership relationships shareholders' agreements and buying and selling your company.